Manoj-p2304/weather_forcast/README.md

 ![Screenshot 3](./images/imagecopy2.png)
 ![Screenshot 4](./images/imagecopy3.png)

-- **If screenshot is not visible please check the ./images folder in root folder**
+- **If screenshot is not visible please check the ./images folder in root of the project**

 ## Getting Started